VoicuTomut/ase-fast/doc/ase/md.rst

 temperature is likely to rise significantly.

+The ``VelocityVerlet`` dynamics class implements the NVE ensemble.
+It requires two arguments, the atoms and the time step.
+Choosing a too large time step will immediately be obvious, as the energy will increase with time, often very rapidly.

+Example: See the tutorial :ref:`md_tutorial`.

+It is also possible to use :class:`ase.md.langevinbaoab.LangevinBAOAB` by running without a target pressure or stress; this class is described :ref:`below <langevin-baoab-description>`.

 Velocity Verlet dynamics
 ------------------------

 .. module:: ase.md.verlet

 .. autoclass:: VelocityVerlet

-``VelocityVerlet`` is the only dynamics implementing the NVE ensemble.
-It requires two arguments, the atoms and the time step.
-Choosing a too large time step will immediately be obvious, as the energy will increase with time, often very rapidly.

-Example: See the tutorial :ref:`md_tutorial`.

 Constant NVT simulations (the canonical ensemble)